torasirkka/benfords-law/README.md

     8: 0.049,
     9: 0.042

 Limitation: I only handle numbers that are larger than 1.
+I worked on adding a chi-squared test to determine if the difference between the two sets is significant or not but getting scipy and numpy installed on my M1 computer turned out to be a real headache so I put that on hold.

 ## Requirements
 You need Python3 for this project.
-You also need the libraries `flask`, `plotly` and `pandas`.
+You also need the libraries `flask`, `plotly`, and `pandas`.

 ## Quick-start:
 Checkout program, install libraries and run program: